Fake news. Political bias. Relative truth. The media landscape is more confusing than ever.

 “Trust in quality news outlets strong during coronavirus pandemic”

 The discrepancy between these two headlines could be for a variety of reasons.
 Yet many news organizations tend to zero in on the latest isolated statistic that proves their point—often sidestepping contrary studies.
 This means readers get a skewed version of the truth.

 Cherry-picking facts is just one symptom of the post-truth world in which we live.
 There is also sloppy reporting, demonizing contrary viewpoints, and outright fake news stories.

-Pilate’s question is more relevant today than ever before: “What is truth?”
+Pilate’s question is more relevant today than ever: “What is truth?”

 Take another look at fake news, this time in its purest sense: articles that are completely fabricated.
 These are posted to websites that appear legitimate and saturate Google, Twitter and Facebook.

-Many buy into these stories completely.
+Many buy into false stories completely.
 One fake-news author, when told by a 60 Minutes host during an interview that his stories were false, replied, “They’re definitely not fake.”